pavelstriz/SmartRDP/README.md

 Allows:<br>
 -creation RDP records of individual users in the company

--creation groups to unite users based on job position
+-creation groups to unite users based on their job position

 -access to the VNC server (default port 5900)